bobby-s-dev/private-litigation-system/README_LITIGATION_SYSTEM.md

 - ✅ Documents stored securely on your machine
 - ✅ No cloud dependencies
 - ✅ Full control over your data
+- ✅ **Authentication support** - Protect your system with username/password
+- ✅ **Secrets management** - All credentials stored outside codebase in `.env` file
+- ✅ **Environment-based configuration** - No hardcoded secrets in source code

+### Authentication Setup

+To enable authentication:

+1. Create a `.env` file from `env.example`
+2. Set `AUTH_ENABLED=true`
+3. Set `AUTH_USERNAME` and `AUTH_PASSWORD` to your desired credentials
+4. Restart the application

+The system will require login before accessing any features.

+**Security Best Practices:**
+- Use strong, unique passwords
+- Never commit `.env` file to version control
+- Rotate passwords regularly
+- Use environment variables in production deployments
+- Consider using a secrets management service for production

 ## Customization